28 April 2013

 A dead mall

 I first noticed the Saint Louis Centre on my first day trip to the Gateway City in late 1999.
-I had taken the Metro from the airport into town and got off at the Convention Center station.
+I had taken the Metrolink from the airport into town and got off at the Convention Center station.
 I rose to street level, looked behind me, and there it was.

 I wasn't very impressed by the dated entrance design, but I was rather impressed with the inside.
 The first level had a few shops but was mainly used to access the second to fourth levels, where the real action was.

 With much fanfare, the Saint Louis Centre opened in the mid-eighties in the hopes of drawing more people downtown.
-It was four levels of stores, many new to the area, in a bright and clean environment under large barrel skylights, flooding the mall with natural night.
-There were two ready made anchors as it was built between existing downtown department stores Dillards and Famous-Barr, which were connected to the Saint Louis Centre by skywalks.
+It was four levels of stores, many new to the area, in a bright and clean environment under large barrel skylights, flooding the mall with natural light.
+There were two ready-made anchors as it was built between existing downtown department stores Dillard’s and Famous-Barr, which were connected to the Saint Louis Centre by skywalks.
 There was a diverse and vibrant food court on the fourth level.
 All signs pointed to greatness not just for the mall, but for a city whose downtown really was in need of rejuvenation.
 But the mall was never really successful.
 I visited again in 2001 and noticed that many stores had closed and that foot traffic had dwindled.
 A lot of the national chains had left and were replaced with local stores peddling tacky Saint Louis memorabilia.

 Scenes from a forgotten mall.